 1. Prepare for the unknown.
 Travel insurance helps protect your trip against forces beyond your control, such as a hurricane or a death in the family.
-The travel insurance program through Travel Insured for USAA members also contains an exclusive special provision to help protect your trip if you're unable to go because of a military deployment.
+The travel protection program provided for USAA members through Travel Insured International also contains an exclusive special provision to help protect your trip if you're unable to go because of a military deployment.

 2. Don't advertise your absence.
 Announcing your vacation plans on Twitter®or posting beach photos on Facebook®may let thieves know your home is a prime target.
 Wait until the vacation is over to do your bragging.
 And be sure your spouse and children do the same.

 3. Check your health coverage.
 An illness or injury could be devastatingly expensive if it happens overseas.
 If you're heading outside the U.S., review your health insurance to see if you'll be covered if you get sick or have an accident.
 Many plans won't cover such costs — including Medicare, though some Medicare supplements do.
 Fill the gap with a travel health insurance policy.